andrew-t/microbit/README.md

 You cannot pass arguments to a function.
 You cannot make functions recursive, even in unreachable code paths, as they are inlined.

 You cannot place two statements on a line if they need re-writing (eg, function calls).

+## Future ideas

+Using a real lexer/parser, we could:

+* polyfill function arguments;
+* remove syntax limitations.